Last Updated: November 21, 2019 Nidhi Singh

-Ganga is believed to be one of the holiest rivers in India and the entire rivers is a Hindu pilgrimage site.
-Prayagraj is an important pilgrimage destination if you wish to take a holy dip in it.
-The confluence of the three holy rivers, Ganga, Yamuna and Saraswati make it even more divine.
-It is said that a dip in Ganga can wash off all your sins.
+Ganga is believed to be one of the holiest rivers in India and if you wish to take a holy dip in it as it is said that a dip in Ganga can wash off all your sins.

-A UNESCO World Heritage site, the famous Hindu Mela witnesses the biggest human gathering in terms of footfalls.
-One of the largest gatherings in the world, an estimated 60-80 million people are expected to attend the festival.
+An Intangible Cultural World Heritage site recognized by UNESCO, the famous Hindu Mela witnesses the largest human gathering in terms of footfall.
+The Prayagraj Kumbh Mela in 2019 was attended by 120-130 million people.
 The number rose from 30 million in 1989.
-Being an International tourist, Kumbh is the best way to witness the Indian Hindu culture and traditions.
-It is said that there is no possible way to keep a track on total football because of its large number.
+Being an international tourist, Kumbh is the best way to witness the Indian Hindu culture and traditions.

 Kumbh isn’t just limited to religion, rather it is the world’s largest spiritual gathering.
 Spiritual gurus from all over the country come to witness the auspicious Hindu cultural and religious festival.
 Kumbh Mela allows you to introspect and explore the spiritual side with the guidance of some of the most renowned spiritual guides.